 - 10–15 drops essential oil(s) of choice

 Next, add your essential oil(s) of choice.
-I used the Shield blend from Spark Naturals, a great protective blend based on the “Thieves Oil” recipe of ancient times.
+I used the Guardian blend from Eden’s Garden, a great protective blend based on the “Thieves Oil” recipe of ancient times.
 It’s perfect for a hand soap because it combines several oils with antibacterial properties, including lemon, eucalyptus, and rosemary oils.
-You could use other antibacterial essential oils too, like melaleuca, wild orange, lavender, or peppermint.
+You could use other antibacterial essential oils too, like tea tree, sweet orange, lavender, or peppermint.
 Whatever you like best!

 After adding the oils, fill the soap bottle the rest of the way with water.